 Form these cancer prevention habits

 When you hear the word cancer, you probably think it means a death sentence.
-There was a time when getting cancer often meant you had to suffer with the disease without any kind of treatment.
-Now, there are surgeries, radiation and other methods of treatment that can help to get rid of cancer in the body or shrink tumors so you can survive.
+There was a time when getting cancer often meant you had to suffer from the disease without any kind of treatment.
+Now, there are surgeries, radiation, and other methods of treatment that can help to get rid of cancer in the body or shrink tumors so you can survive.

 There are also some prevention tips to keep in mind to keep your risk of cancer at a minimum.